 Except as provided in item C, new plumbing systems or parts of existing plumbing systems that have been altered, extended, or repaired shall be tested and approved by the administrative authority before the plumbing system is put into use.
 The administrative authority shall perform the final inspection and witness the test.
 The administrative authority shall approve the plumbing system if the system complies with the requirements of this code, any permit requirements, and the requirements of any plan approved pursuant to subpart 6.
-Plumbing system tests shall comply with part 4715.2820.
+Plumbing system tests shall comply with chapter 4714.

 Unless the plumbing work poses an unsanitary or hazardous condition, the administrative authority is authorized to waive the permit, inspection, and testing requirements for the following plumbing work performed in one- and two-family dwellings:

 the reconnection of an existing water supply line to a replacement appliance that does not involve the replacement or alteration of the existing water supply line;

 replacement of the internal working components of existing water closets, faucets, or valves;